FAIRFIELD WOMEN’S CLUB

 9.2 Majority of the paid membership present shall constitute a quorum.
 If a member has moved from Fairfield after paying dues, she shall not be considered as a member in determining the quorum.

-9.3 The March General Meeting shall be the Nomination meeting.
-The April General Meeting shall be the Election meeting.
-The May General Meeting shall include the installation of officers.
+9.3 The March meeting shall be the Nomination meeting.
+The April meeting shall be the Election meeting and include the review of dues and by-laws.
+The May meeting shall include the installation of officers.

-9.4 If necessary, meetings of the Executive Committee shall be held preceding each General Meeting of the Club.
+9.4 Regular meetings of the Executive Committee shall be held preceding each regular meeting of the Club, the hour and place to be designated by the President.

 9.5 The fiscal year shall be from June 1 to May 31, inclusive.

 10.1 All officers shall serve for a term of one (1) year or until their successors are elected and installed.
-No member shall hold more than one (1) office at any one time: no officer shall be eligible for the same office for more than two (2) consecutive terms.
+No member shall hold more than one (1) office at any one time; no officer shall be eligible for the same office for more than three (3) consecutive terms.

 10.4 The Nomination/Election Committee is responsible for reporting the results of the election after the ballots have been counted (see Section 10.5).